MPCodeWriter21/SCTYMN/Filterer/README.md

                         Only save the lines that have this word.
   --not-in NOT_IN, -n NOT_IN
                         Only save the lines that don't have this word.
+  --in-file IN_FILE, -I IN_FILE
+                        Only save the lines that have one of the statements in the input file's lines.
+  --not-in-file NOT_IN_FILE, -N NOT_IN_FILE
+                        Only save the lines that don't have any of the statements in the input file's lines.
   --startswith STARTSWITH, -s STARTSWITH
                         Only save the lines that start with this word.
   --endswith ENDSWITH, -e ENDSWITH